 If you have glaucoma, you should have regular eye examinations as suggested by your doctor.
 Without treatment, glaucoma will usually result in vision loss and blindness.
 People with glaucoma require lifelong monitoring and treatment.
 This involves lowering the eye pressure to a level that would protect your eye nerve from further damage.
 Your eye doctor would establish a target eye pressure specifically for you.
 Treatment of glaucoma aims to prevent further vision loss, but will not reverse any eye nerve damage already sustained, and it will not restore your vision or cure your glaucoma.

 With appropriate treatment, the outlook for glaucoma patients is an optimistic one and the majority of treated glaucoma patients will be able to retain good vision during their lifetime.

-There are a few main treatment methods for glaucoma, including:
+There are a few main treatment methods for glaucoma in Singapore, including: